mark-hobbs/simplefea/README.md

-# rapid-analysis
-Rapid analysis of precision components
+# Rapid analysis of precision components

+Exploring ideas for the rapid analysis of precision components

+## Methods

+1. Gaussian process regression